 Payment of Fees

-The Office of Graduate Studies provides a good overview here.
+The Office of Graduate Studies provides a good overview here and also in this form on our website..
 Full details including the rates for part-time students can be found on the Student Financial Services website. if you are living or working more than 200km from Guelph for a semester, you are also entitled to reduced fees; talk to Wendy for details.

 In sum, upon registering for courses via the WebAdvisor website, you will be able to see the fees charged to you within 72 hours of registration.
 You may access this upon logging into WebAdvisor, by accessing Student Menu > Financial Profile > Registration Billing.
 Payments are done on a semesterly basis instead of annually.
 And there are various methods to pay your fees, including online banking, telephone banking, debit card, and more.
 Please see the Payments and Settlements page of SFS for all methods accepted by the University.